MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2apissample.md

 To quickly see which version of the WebView2 SDK is installed in the repo's copy of the sample app at GitHub, see [packages.config](https://github.com/MicrosoftEdge/WebView2Samples/blob/main/SampleApps/WebView2APISample/packages.config).

 The repo version of this sample has a pre-release version of the WebView2 SDK installed.
 Below, you'll update it to the latest pre-release version of the WebView2 SDK, or confirm that the latest SDK is installed.
-Using a pre-release SDK gives you access to the latest functionality.
+Using a Prerelease SDK gives you access to the latest functionality.

 Examine and possibly update the installed NuGet packages, as follows: